Stadly/PasswordPolice/README.md

 }

-// Specify data that is easy to guess for this password.
+// Specify additional data that is easy to guess for this password.
 $guessableData = [
     'first name',
     'spouse',